kartikpatil18/FIFO-using-Verilog/README.md

-# FIFO Design in Verilog
+# FIFO Design and Verification using Verilog

 ## Project Overview